eyadgaran/SimpleML/README.md

 At the core SimpleML defines few constraints allowing for developer flexibility - see extensions SimpleML-Service and SimpleML-Server for blueprints of ready made microservices (just inherit and extend for project specific nuances).

 Starting a project is as simple as defining the raw data and guiding the transformations.
-An example using the kaggle Titanic dataset is demonstrated below:
+An minimal example using the kaggle Titanic dataset is demonstrated below:

 ```python
 from simpleml.utils import Database